marcingrzejszczak/marcingrzejszczak.github.io/source/abstracts/index.markdown

 footer: true
 ---

-Here you can find a list of abstracts to talks that I have given:
+Here you can find a list of abstracts to talks that I have given

 # English